hejsekvojtech/android_device_acer_Z500/README.md

 # Acer Liquid Z500

-Acer Liquid Z500 device (codenamed as _"acer_Z500"_) is low-range smartphone from Acer.
+Acer Liquid Z500 device (codenamed as _"acer_Z500"_) is a low-range smartphone from Acer.

 Acer Liquid Z500 was announced in 2014, Septeber.